shchuka555/vancouver_business_licence_analysis/README.md

 ![https://github.com/shchuka555/vancouver_business_licence_analysis/blob/main/figures/hour_detail_count.png](https://github.com/shchuka555/vancouver_business_licence_analysis/blob/main/figures/hour_detail_count.png)

 ### First plot.
-- This first plot shows licences were issued during the standard working hours (8 am~6 pm).
+- This first plot shows licences were issued during the standard working hours (8am~6pm).
 - Assuming the following things
-  - Productivity of officers is highly correlated with the number of licences/permissions they issue
+  - Productivity of officers is highly correlated with the number of licences/permissions they issue.
   - Workers work between 8am to 6pm and take a lunch break between 12 to 1pm.
  - The plot seems consistent with the productivity of standard office workers because the number increases throughout noon.
 The peak is between 10 am and 12 pm, but the number decreases during lunch break.
 After the break, the number of applications issued increased from 1~3pm but kept falling again after 3 pm till the end of work time.
 - If the above two assumptions are valid, then it is possible to think officers of business licences work normally.

 ### Second plot.
-- Splitted the countings into each of those most actively issued months
+- Splitted the countings into each of those most actively issued months.
 - It shows hourly changes in workers productivity are consistent regardelss of months.

 ## Figure6: Percentage changes in number of licenses for each license holding year.